tierra/wp-vagrant/README.md

     * `svn checkout https://develop.svn.wordpress.org/trunk wordpress` or
     * `git clone git://develop.git.wordpress.org/ wordpress`
 4. Add the following to your hosts file:
-    * `192.168.167.9  wordpress-php52.local`
     * `192.168.167.10 wordpress-php53.local`
     * `192.168.167.11 wordpress-php54.local`
     * `192.168.167.12 wordpress-php55.local`
 5. Start Vagrant: `vagrant up [box]`
-    * Without naming a box, just the `wordpress-php53` box will be started.
+    * Without naming a box, just the `wordpress-php55` box will be started.
-      Specify `wordpress-php52`, `wordpress-php54`, or `wordpress-php55` to
-      start up either one instead.
+      Specify `wordpress-php53`, or `wordpress-php54`, to start up instead.

 Note that Apache is configured to point to the `wordpress/build` directory, so you need to remember to run `grunt` from the WordPress directory after